-According to a recent National Center for Health Statistics report, an estimated 76.5 million Americans suffer from chronic pain — more than suffer from diabetes, heart disease, and cancer combined.
+According to a study from the National Center for Biotechnology Information, at least 116 million American adults suffer from chronic pain — more than suffer from diabetes, heart disease, and cancer combined.
 When we’re in terrible pain, it’s hard to focus on anything, except how badly we want the pain to go away.
 Prescription drugs can help but that relief often comes at a heavy price.
 According to the CDC, overdose deaths involving prescription opioids have quadrupled since 1999, and so have sales of these prescription drugs.
 And, sadly, as many as 1 in 4 people who receive prescription opioids long-term for non-cancer pain in primary care struggles with addiction.
 Clearly, our culture has a long way to go when it comes to finding safe, effective methods for managing pain.

 Fortunately, there are alternatives.
 Increasingly, people are turning to the ancient Buddhist practice of mindfulness to help manage their pain.
 Mindfulness can be defined as paying attention, on purpose and without judgment, to whatever is happening in the present moment.
 Jon Kabat-Zinn writes in the introduction of The Mindfulness Solution to Pain, “From the perspective of mindfulness, nothing needs fixing.
 Nothing needs to be forced to stop, or change or go away.”